tjcunliffe/docstrap/README.md

 # DocStrap

-A tool for managing structured documentation hierarchies.
+A tool for creating structured documentation hierarchies.

 ## Installation